Doowon-Choi/Risk-adjusted-CUSUM/README.md

 The quality is defined as any kind of outcome in the particular system.
 For example, in a cardiac surgery, outcomes are the result of the surgery like alive/died of patients.

 It is natural that patients with their own higher preoperative risks are more likely to die, which produces adverse outcomes in the healthcare system.
 In this case, even though surgeon performs well without any mistake, the patients are more likely to die.
-This implies that we should adjust preoperatie risks of patients to fairly assess the quality of care provider.
+This implies that we should adjust preoperative risks of patients to fairly assess the quality of care provider.

 The Matlab code here provides how to adjust the preoperative risk (by logistic regression), set the control limit (i.e., acceptable level of performance, Phase I analysis) and thus monitor test statistics via likelihood ratio test in CUSUM chart.